-As a top-tier North Carolina practice, Meadowmont Animal Hospital is proud to offer state-of-the-art surgical facilities and equipment.
+As a top-tier North Carolina veterinary clinic, Meadowmont Animal Hospital is proud to offer state-of-the-art surgical facilities and equipment.
 We continue to utilize innovative surgical techniques and technology to remain on the forefront of veterinary medicine.
-Our veterinary hospital provides a large number of surgical services ranging from standard practices like spaying and neutering to highly-specialized procedures.
+Our pet hospital provides a large number of surgical services ranging from standard practices including spaying and neutering to highly-specialized procedures.

 - Soft-tissue surgeries – mass removal, bladder stone removal, gastrointestinal foreign body removal, laceration/wound repair, ear hematoma repair, and more.